-- Use this form only if you want a legal separation and there are minor children involved A. that are common to you and your spouse, and you have a non-covenant marriage.
+- Use this form only if you are getting a divorce and there are children under the age of 18 years involved who are common to you and your spouse, and you have a non-covenant marriage.
 Arizona laws regarding "covenant" marriages went into effect August 21, 1998.
-See A.R.S § 25-901.
+See A.R.S. § 25-901.
 If you have a covenant marriage, you and your spouse were asked to sign an affidavit that included a statement similar to this: "We solemnly declare that marriage is a covenant between a man and a woman who agree to live together as husband and wife for as long as they both live.
 We have chosen each other carefully.
 We understand that a covenant marriage is for life.
 If we experience marital difficulties, we commit ourselves to take all reasonable efforts to preserve our marriage, including marital counseling.
-We declare that our marriage will be bound by Arizona law regarding covenant marriages and we promise to love, honor and care for one another as husband and wife for the rest of our lives."
+We declare that our marriage will be bound by Arizona law regarding covenant marriages, and we promise to love, honor and care for one another as husband and wife for the rest of our lives."
 (This paperwork will not work if you have a covenant marriage.
 If you have questions about whether you have a "covenant" marriage, look at your marriage license and/or see a lawyer for help.)
-Make sure your form is titled "Petition for legal separation -- with minor children." - B. In the top left corner of the first page, fill out the following: your name (if you are the person filling out the petition); your address (if not protected); your city, state and zip code; your telephone number; and your ATLAS number, if you are receiving, or have received, AFDC from the Arizona Department of Economic Security.
-(The space for the attorney bar number is required only if an attorney represents you.
-You must provide this information if you are represented.) - C. If there is no prior Court Order for child support involving the same parties, fill in your name in the space that says "Petitioner/Party A." Remember, you will be "Petitioner/Party A" through the whole case.
-(This includes any emergency petitions, temporary petitions, and post- decree petitions.)
+Make sure your form is titled Petition for Dissolution of Non-Covenant Marriage (Divorce) with Children. - In the top left corner of the first page, fill out the following: your name (if you are the person filling out the petition and filing the petition with the court); your address (if not protected); your city, state and zip code; your telephone number; and your ATLAS number, if you are receiving or have received AFDC from the Arizona Department of Economic Security and the attorney bar number if you are represented by an attorney.
+Then check the box to say whether you are represented or not.
+If an attorney represents you, write in your name in the space after "Attorney for." - If there is no prior Court Order for child support involving the same parties, fill in your name in the space that says "Petitioner/Party A." Remember, you will be "Petitioner/Party A" through the whole case.
+(This includes any emergency petitions, temporary petitions, and post-divorce decree petitions.)
 In the space that says "Respondent/Party B," fill in the name of your spouse.
 Your spouse will be "Respondent/Party B" for the rest of this case.
-(This includes any emergency petitions, and post-divorce decree petitions.)
-If there is a prior Court Order for child support involving the same parties, fill in the names of the parties as it is written on the Court Order

-D. Leave the Case Number blank.
+(This includes any emergency petitions, temporary petitions, temporary petitions, and post-divorce decree for child support involving the same parties, fill in the names of the parties as it is written on the Court Order. - Leave the space for Case No. blank.
 When you file your papers, you will receive a case number.
 If there is already a Court Order for child support involving the same parties, you will file these papers under the same case number.
 Write that case number in the blank space.

-General Information: Statements Made to the Court, Under Oath or by Affirmation:
+Statements made to the court, under oath or by affirmation: